kwunhangwong/SNNGX_qSNN_encryption/README.md

 # Project Description

-This project was supported by the University of Hong Kong, EEE. \
+This project was supported by the University of Hong Kong, Department of Electrical and Electronic Engineering. \
 Currently solely for internal usage.